azutoolkit/cql/docs/coreconcepts/crud-operations/updating-records.md

 ### Core Methods

-Below is a detailed breakdown of the key methods in the `Cql::Update` class and how to use them.
+Below is a detailed breakdown of the key methods in the `CQL::Update` class and how to use them.

 #### 1. `table(table : Symbol)`